 If you are new to healing work please schedule three sessions.

-Symptoms associated with injury from acccidents, Lyme Disease, PTSD or TBI can be reduced.
+Reduce symptoms associated with injury from acccidents, Lyme Disease, PTSD or TBI.

 Clothing remains on the body at all times.